 ID Mitigation PC-2.01 Access to abandoned borrow pits and quarries will be managed in accordance with the Access Management Plan.
 PC-2.02 All equipment and structures will be removed from borrow pits prior to abandonment.
 PC-2.03 Borrow pits and quarries will be designed, constructed and operated in compliance with provincial legislation and guidelines.
 PC-2.04 Borrow pits and quarries will not be located within 150 m of a provincial trunk highway or provincial road unless an effective vegetated berm is provided to shield the area from view.
 PC-2.05 Borrow pits and quarries will not be located within established buffer zones and setback distances from identified Environmentally Sensitive Sites.
 PC-2.06 Drainage water from borrow pits and quarries will be diverted through vegetated areas, existing drainage ditch(s) or employ a means of sediment control prior to entering a waterbody.
 PC-2.07 Erosion protection and sediment controls will be put in place before borrow pit excavation commences, when required as determined by the Environmental Inspector.
 PC-2.08 Fuel storage will not be permitted near stockpiles outlined in PC 5.21.
 PC-2.09 Garbage, debris or refuse will not be discarded into borrow pits and quarries.
 PC-2.10 Only water and approved dust suppression products will be used to control dust on access roads where required.
 Oil or petroleum products will not be used.
 PC-2.11 Organic material, topsoil and subsoil with-in borrow pits and quarries will be stripped and stockpiled for use in future site rehabilitation.
 PC-2.12 Previously developed borrow sites and quarries will be used to the extent possible before any new sites are developed.
 PC-2.13 Signs will be posted at borrow pits and quarries to warn all persons of safety hazards.
 PC-2.14 Surface drainage will be redirected away from the borrow pits and quarries before excavation commences.
 PC-2.15 Vegetated buffer areas will be left in place when borrow pits are cleared in accordance with provincial guidelines.
 PC-2.16 Vegetation control at borrow pits and quarries will be in accordance with the Vegetation Management Plan.
-PC-2.17 Vegetation in active Manitoba Hydro permitted borrow pits and quarries will be maintained as per the Rehabilitation/ and Vegetation Management Plan.
+PC-2.17 Vegetation in active Manitoba Hydro permitted borrow pits and quarries will be maintained as per the Rehabilitation and Invasive Species Management Plan.
 PC-2.18 Worked out borrow pits and granular quarries will be left with maximum 4:1 (horizontal to vertical) side slopes.
 PC-2.24 The Blasting Contractor shall check that blast rock does not have acid or alkali generating properties.
+PC-2.25 All stockpiles or spoil piles shall be maintained as to minimize dust associated with wind erosion.
+PC-2.26 Vehicles hauling materials to or from the work site that have the potential for fugitive dust emissions should be hauled with the load enclosed by an anchored tarp, plastic or other material.